SENERGY-Platform/mgw-mqtt-dc/README.md

 - device_name

 ## Topic-Description Generator
-Topic-Descriptions bay be generated from devices on the Senergy-Platform.
+Topic-Descriptions may be generated from devices on the Senergy-Platform.

 ### Device-Type
 If a device type is to be used for generated topic-descriptions it has to use the attribute `senergy/local-mqtt` with any value.
 And its services define attributes used to generate topic-descriptions.